sstandard/repo1/Javascript_Folder/JavascriptReadme.txt

 # Javascript Readme
-Added new line for git extensions
+Added new line for git extensions...